nickytonline/nickytonline/README.md

 # <em>Hi!</em> I'm Nick. 👋🏻

-My name is Nick Taylor.
-I am a Lead Software Engineer with a focus on the front-end.
+I am a Staff Software Engineer at Netlify on the ecosystem team.
 I am a <em>big</em> fan of TypeScript, JavaScript, (P)React and Node.
 Aside from programming, I enjoy contributing to open source, hitting the gym, snowboarding, and a long long time ago, rugby.
 More about me at [iamdeveloper.com](https://iamdeveloper.com).

 ## Latest Written Work